tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ### Antenna 1

-Antenna 1 is an Ubiquiti LAP-120 mounted on the West arm of the building, south side of the roof colocated with Cisco on their mounts.
+Antenna 1 is an Ubiquiti LAP-120 mounted on the West arm of the building, on the south side of the roof, colocated with Cisco on their mounts.
 The antenna is facing south.

 ![image](images/supernode1-hardware-antenna1.jpg)